Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 4
 * !-Count: 30

-If you don't waste time anywhere else, like saving to game or going into the Hidden Place, and go straight to Oogie Boogie's Shadow, you won't have any problems with time.
+If you don't waste time anywhere else, like saving the game or going into the Hidden Place, and go straight to Oogie Boogie's Shadow, you won't have any problems with time.
+Remember to use your Blue Souls against Shadow Oogie for more damage.

 Bundle the Skeletons together and Soul Spin them until less than half health.
 Then Taunt to get them into Oogie Mode (you may need to hit them right after to keep the combo going) and Soul Spin again for even more combos.
 You should also defeat one Skeleton earlier, so that when the transformed ones are defeated you can hit this one while you wait for the others to spawn.